 As a pioneer in the fields of acoustic ecology, bioacoustics, interspecies communication, and scientific sonification, he has composed a body of innovative and experimental musical work while contributing to projects as diverse as sensory enhancement of healthcare environments, intervention strategies for forest and agricultural pests, and reduction of sensory deprivation problems in captive animals.
 He has investigated, among other things, the inter-relationship between music and language and the ultrasonic world beyond human hearing.
 As a sound engineer, Dunn has been involved in a huge array of projects all over the world.
 He has invented microphones to record such phenomena as the sounds of bark beetles within trees, underwater invertebrates in freshwater ponds, and the ultrasonic communication of bats.
 He has also designed self-organizing autonomous sound systems for interaction between artificial and natural non-human systems.
-Underlying all his work is a common regard for music as a communicative channel with a living world.
+Underlying all his work is a common regard for music as a communicative channel within a living world.

 Gustavo Matamoros is the artistic director of Subtropics, an experimental music and sound arts festival held in Miami since 1989.
 He has also been the director of the interdisciplinary Sound Arts Workshop since 1996.
 Gustavo has been working with sound in music, sound art and community design in Miami for nearly 30 years.

 His work, including electroacoustic pieces, recorded sound portraits, sound installations, text, video and radiophonic works, all arise from the notion that sound is the audible evidence of change.
 He has received many awards and commissions from music, theater, visual and media art organizations and government agencies, as well as, significant support for his curatorial projects as artistic director of Subtropics Experimental Music and Sound Arts Festival, and of SFCA’s interdisciplinary Sound Arts Workshop.
-Recently he has implemented the unique Listening Gallery on Miami Beach’s famous Lincoln Boulevard, a continous multi-channel sound installation that provides exposure to newly commissioned sound works to, literally, millions of passerbys per year.
+Recently he has implemented the unique Listening Gallery on Miami Beach’s famous Lincoln Boulevard, a continuous multi-channel sound installation that provides exposure to newly commissioned sound works to, literally, millions of passersby per year.

 For the past three decades Matamoros has overseen the recording and audio production of hundreds of recording projects, live concerts, and radio broadcasts throughout southern Florida.
 Much of these recordings constitute one of the most vital and historically significant audio archives for vanguard music in North America.